scollovati/api-scripts/delete-entries/README.md

 # delete-entries.py

-This script permanently deletes Kaltura media entries by entry ID using the Kaltura API.
-It is designed for use by administrators who need to remove a large number of entries quickly, particularly in cases where batch deletion through the KMC is not feasible.
+This script permanently deletes or recycles Kaltura media entries by entry ID using the Kaltura API.
+It is designed for use by administrators who need to remove a large number of entries quickly, particularly in cases where batch deletion or recycling through the KMC is not feasible.

 ## ⚠️ WARNING

 This script **permanently deletes entries** and cannot be undone.
-They are **not** put in a "recycled" status.
+They are put in a "recycled" status if required.
 Use with caution.
 Entries listed as parents will automatically remove associated child entries as well.

 ---

 ## Features

-- Accepts a comma-separated list of Kaltura entry IDs
+- Accepts a comma-separated list of Kaltura entry IDs or CSV file
 - Uses `baseEntry.get()` to collect entry metadata:
   - Entry ID
   - Entry name
   - Owner user ID
   - Duration (in seconds)
 - Confirms intent to delete
-- Uses `baseEntry.delete()` to permanently remove entries
+- Uses `baseEntry.delete()` to permanently remove entries or `baseEntry.recycle()` to recycle them
 - Gracefully handles:
   - Already deleted entries
   - Missing or invalid entry IDs